Greek New Year’s Day Dishes You Can Enjoy All Year Round

 Dormition of Mother God

 Celebrated on Aug.15, this day celebrates the death and resurrection of Christ’s mother, Mary.
-The day is a public holiday, and many Greeks attend church services in the morning.
+This Christian celebration is a public holiday, and many Greeks attend church services in the morning.
 In the afternoon and evening, it’s customary to attend large parties called panigiria.

 Happy New Year from Remitly

-The Greek New Year is a fun-filled holiday with great historical importance.
-It’s an opportunity for family members to get together and wish each other good fortune.
+Greek new year traditions are fun-filled and with great historical importance.
+They are an opportunity to get together with your loved oneas and wish each other good fortune.
 Like many holidays, Prothronia has its own traditional foods that families enjoy every year.
 The dishes listed above are suitable for all occasions when you want a taste of Greece.